juan-ivan-NV/autonomous-ai-mini-vehicle/donkeycar-docker-master/donkeycar-docker-master/README.md

 # Donkeycar Docker Images
 This docker image allows you to run [donkey car](http://donkeycar.com/) without installing it.
 The primary use case would be running this docker image on your PC (not Pi or Jetson nano) and use it together with the simulator.
-You can then use the mobile app to control the car in the simulator and perform training and test autopilot within the app.
+Then you can use the mobile app to control the car in the simulator and perform training and test autopilot within the app.

 ## Features
 - Pre-configured docker image with the Donkey Car and other dependencies